MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

         > [!TIP]
         > You can find more information on how to create a UITest project and configure it for your app by [the following link](https://docs.microsoft.com/appcenter/test-cloud/preparing-for-upload/xamarin-ios-uitest).

     - Create a basic test to run the app and use some of the Swift SDK features.
-Our test activates the app, tries to log in and then presses the cancel button:
+This test activates the app, tries to log in and then presses the cancel button:

         ```csharp
         [Test]